Golden Triangle Cultural Tour

 --

-Meals: Breakfast
+Accommodation: Heritage Hotel | Meals: Breakfast

-Day 5 Jaipur City Tour + Spiritual Tour
+Day 5 Jaipur

 We start with an early morning spiritual tour.
 Visit the flower markets and temples just like the locals do before the prayer ceremony begins.
-En route, visit the Hawa Mahal (palace of wind) and taste authentic sweet yoghurt lassi.
+En route, visit the Hawa Mahal (palace of wind) and taste authentic sweet yogurt lassi.
 End the tour with a priest singing devotional hymns and a cup of tea.

 --

-Accommodation: Heritage Hotel
+Accommodation: Heritage Hotel | Meals: Breakfast

 Day 6 Jaipur

 Today is the day to play with colors.
-No, it is not Holi but we are going for an immersive tour of block printing with the community.
+No, it is not Holi, but we are going for an immersive tour of block printing with the community.
 This is a 2-3 hour tour that takes you through the entire process of preparing the colors and the fixer, boiling, dyeing, and printing.

-Start learning as a novice but finish the day with an intermediate level of skill as you print your scarf to take back as a gift from us.
+Start learning as a novice, but finish the day with an intermediate level of skill as you print your scarf to take back as a gift from us.

 --

-Accommodation: Heritage Hotel
+Accommodation: Heritage Hotel | Meals: Breakfast

-Day 7 Jaipur to Delhi (departure day)
+Day 7 Onward to Delhi (Departure)

 Customization